samirettali/blog/content/writeups/de1ctf/ssrfme.md

 The vulnerability in this application is located in the `Exec` function.
-Instead of checking if the passed action is equal to `scan` or `read`, it checks if the action contains `scan` and `read`.
+Instead of checking if the passed action is equal to `scan` or `read`, it checks if the action string contains the `scan` and `read` strings.
-We can exploit this by making a request to `geneSign` with 'flag.txtread' as `param`, so that the following signature is generated:
+We can exploit this by making a request to `geneSign` with `flag.txtread` as `param`, so that the following signature is generated:

 ```